willstepp/writings/aura-dim/notes.md

 After being told that his life is not his own, the evil he's done is not his concern.
 Do not worry, it was not you. *But that was a lie.*
 He eats the man, like a drug-induced psychotic episode woman sex - I hate my life
-A chapter describing the beautiful day at Berry flying a kite in the tall grass, boy crawling in the grass like a puppy, a picnic of burgers and fries and fried strawberry pies
 The photography of Gregory Crewdson mother is with them while flying the kite snake trump -> gay trump -> compassionate trump